 - Health insurance through TRICARE

 Perhaps your military spouse was already retired at the time of your separation.
 If he (or she) made certain elections at that time, those elections may not be modifiable.
-Uncovering these details is one of the ways that a lawyer with experience in military divorce is prepared to assist before and during settlement negotiations.
+Uncovering these details is one of the ways that a lawyer with experience in military divorces is prepared to assist before and during settlement negotiations.

-To help our clients understand negotiating points before mediation or other forms of settlement negotiations, our family law attorneys prepare easy-to-understand charts that allow for manipulation of various “what if” scenarios.
+To help our clients understand negotiating points before mediation or other forms of settlement negotiations, our family law attorneys prepare easy-to-understand charts that allow for the manipulation of various “what if” scenarios.
 Where the military spouse has choices of how to allocate survivor benefits, for example, that may be used as a bargaining chip to be balanced against other factors such as college tuition assistance for children.

 Are you and your military spouse considering trying a “do-it-yourself” divorce?
 While we understand your desire to limit legal costs, we urge you to be careful not to overlook key assets such as military pensions and life insurance survivor benefits.

-An attorney from Barnes & Diehl, P.C., is a valuable source of information and assistance for people preparing to finalize a divorce in Virginia where one or both spouses has served in the armed forces.
+An attorney from Barnes & Diehl, P.C., is a valuable source of information and assistance for people preparing to finalize a divorce in Virginia where one or both spouses have served in the armed forces.
 Our team approach offers value and depth to the process of identifying important factors to figure into asset distribution and divorce planning.